anshkankani/anshkankani/README.md

 <h1 align="center">Hi 👋, I'm Ansh Kankani</h1>
 <h3 align="center">I am a 4th year engineering student pursuing a B.Tech degree in Data Science.
-My journey in the word of data has been a thrilling adventure filled with continuous learning and development</h3>
+My journey in the world of data has been a thrilling adventure filled with continuous learning and development</h3>

 <h3 align="left">Connect with me:</h3>